atomify/atomify/readme.md

 Atomify
 ===============

-An atomic web development tool - keep all your templates, css, and js for each component together in one node module.
+An atomic web development tool - keep all your templates, css, and js for each node module together.

 ### Examples